mariellefoster/plots_and_projects/README.md

 ## A filtering language for social interactions
 - If I see person X, do Y
 - If these three things happen in any order, do Z
+- When you go to the event, you don't have to think about it, just follow the instructions